 There is no single answer to the question of whether it is feasible to limit warming to 1.5°C and adapt to the consequences.
 Feasibility is considered in this report as the capacity of a system as a whole to achieve a specific outcome.
 The global transformation that would be needed to limit warming to 1.5°C requires enabling conditions that reflect the links, synergies and trade-offs between mitigation, adaptation and sustainable development.
-These enabling conditions have many systemic dimensions-geophysical, environmental-ecological, technological, economic, socio-cultural and institutional-that may be considered through the unifying lens of the Anthropocene, acknowledging profound, differential but increasingly geologically significant human influences on the Earth system as a whole.
-This framing also emphasises the global interconnectivity of past, present and future

-- 1 human-environment relations, highlighing the need and opportunities for integrated responses to - 2 achieve the goals of the Paris Agreement. {1.1, Cross-Chapter Box 1}
+These enabling conditions are assessed across many dimensions of feasibility - geophysical, environmental-ecological, technological, economic, socio-cultural and institutional - that may be considered through the unifying lens of the Anthropocene, acknowledging profound, differential but increasingly geologically significant human influences on the Earth system as a whole.
+This framing also emphasises the global interconnectivity of past, present and future human-environment relations, highlighting the need and opportunities for integrated responses to achieve the goals of the Paris Agreement. {1.1, Cross-Chapter Box 1}

-1.1 Assessing the knowledge base for a 1.5°C warmer world
+1.1 Assessing the Knowledge Base for a 1.5°C Warmer World

 Human influence on climate has been the dominant cause of observed warming since the mid-20th century, while global average surface temperature warmed by 0.85°C between 1880 and 2012, as reported in the IPCC Fifth Assessment Report, or AR5 (IPCC, 2013b).
-Many regions of the world have already experienced greater regional-scale warming, with 20-40% of the global population (depending on the temperature dataset used) having experienced over 1.5°C of warming in at least one season (Figure 1.1 and Chapter 3 Section 3.3).
-Temperature rise to date has already resulted in profound alterations to human and natural systems, bringing increases in some types of extreme weather, droughts, floods, sea level rise and biodiversity loss, and causing unprecedented risks to vulnerable persons and populations (IPCC, 2012a, 2014b; Mysiak et al., 2016), Chapter 3 Section 3.4).
-The most affected people live in low and middle income countries, some of which have already experienced a decline in food security, linked in turn to rising migration and poverty (IPCC, 2012a).
-Small islands, megacities, coastal regions and high mountain ranges are likewise among the most affected (Albert et al., 2017).
-Worldwide, numerous ecosystems are at risk of severe impacts, particularly warm-water tropical reefs and Arctic ecosystems (IPCC, 2014d).
+Many regions of the world have already greater regional-scale warming, with 20-40% of the global population (depending on the temperature dataset used) having experienced over 1.5°C of warming in at least one season (Figure 1.1; Chapter 3 Section 3.3.2.1).
+Temperature rise to date has already resulted in profound alterations to human and natural systems, including increases in droughts, floods, and some other types of extreme weather; sea level rise; and biodiversity loss these changes are causing unprecedented risks to vulnerable persons and populations (IPCC, 2012a, 2014a; Mysiak et al., 2016; Chapter 3 Sections 3.4.5-3.4.13).
+The most affected people live in low and middle income countries, some of which have experienced a decline in food security, which in turn is partly linked to rising migration and poverty (IPCC, 2012a).
+Small islands, megacities, coastal regions, and high mountain ranges are likewise among the most affected (Albert et al., 2017).
+Worldwide, numerous ecosystems are at risk of severe impacts, particularly warm-water tropical reefs and Arctic ecosystems (IPCC, 2014a).

 This report assesses current knowledge of the environmental, technical, economic, financial, socio-cultural, and institutional dimensions of a 1.5°C warmer world (meaning, unless otherwise specified, a world in which warming has been limited to 1.5°C relative to pre-industrial levels).
-Differences in vulnerability and exposure arise from numerous non-climatic factors (IPCC, 2014b).
-Global economic growth has been accompanied by increased life expectancy and income in much of the world - but in addition to environmental degradation and pollution, many regions remain characterised by significant poverty, severe inequity in income distribution and access to resources, amplifying vulnerability to climate change (Dryzek, 2016; Pattberg and Zelli, 2016; Bäckstrand et al., 2017; Lövbrand et al., 2017).
+Differences in vulnerability and exposure arise from numerous non-climatic factors (IPCC, 2014a).
+Global economic growth has been accompanied by increased life expectancy and income in much of the world; however, in addition to environmental degradation and pollution, many regions remain characterised by significant poverty and severe inequality in income distribution and access to resources, amplifying vulnerability to climate change (Dryzek, 2016; Pattberg and Zelli, 2016; Bäckstrand et al., 2017; Lövbrand et al., 2017).
 World population continues to rise, notably in hazard-prone small and medium-sized cities in low- and moderate-income countries (Birkmann et al., 2016).
 The spread of fossil-fuel-based material consumption and changing lifestyles is a major driver of global resource use, and the main contributor to rising greenhouse gas (GHG) emissions (Fleurbaey et al., 2014).